muyuuuu/muyuuuu/README.md

 **Talking about Personal Stuffs:**

-- 👨‍💻 I'm currently a student at Xidian University, engaged in adversarial samples research;
+- 👨‍💻 I'm currently a student at Xidian University, engaged in adversarial samples and continue learning research;
 - 🌱 I'm currently interested in object detection, os, performance improvement and deployment, etc;
 - 🤔 In terms of technology, I am fluent in python and studying C++ and Vim recently;
 - 💬 Ask me about anything, I am happy to help;